vassiliphilippov/erct-papers/_papers/16-baker-et-al-2018-scheduling-online-classes.md

       “We conducted our study in an online undergraduate STEM course lasting 5 weeks in a selective, public 4-year university.” (p.
 8)
     analysis: >
-      First Paragraph: The ‘T’ criterion requires that the intervention be implemented for at least one full academic term (typically 3–4 months).
+      The ‘T’ criterion requires that the intervention be implemented for at least one full academic term (typically 3–4 months).
 In this paper, the course was a 5-week summer class.

-      Second Paragraph: The authors emphasize the short duration of the course, which is well below the standard academic term length.
+      The authors emphasize the short duration of the course, which is well below the standard academic term length.

-      Third Paragraph: Because the entire study spanned only 5 weeks, it does not satisfy the minimum term duration requirement.
+      Because the entire study spanned only 5 weeks, it does not satisfy the minimum term duration requirement.
 Therefore, criterion T is not met.
   d: